 # SEPA Refunds

 Saferpay does offer the possibility to accept refunds for certain SEPA-based payment methods.
-However those need special attention.
-SEPA does not directly offer refunds.
-Due to this, Saferpay offers a workaround, to make manual SEPA refunds easier for the merchant.
+However, those need special attention.
+SEPA does not natively support refunds.
+Due to this, Saferpay offers a workaround to make manual SEPA refunds easier for the merchant.

 ## Supported payment methods